Ohio Cottage Food Law: Do You Need Food Safety Training?

 Why?
 Because trust sells.

 Insurance providers may also play a role.
 Some require food safety training before issuing a policy, while others may offer discounts to certified operators.
-Having certification could not only make getting insured easier but also potentially save you money in the long run.
+Having certification can not only make it easier to get but also potentially save you money in the long run.

 Of course, not all food safety training is created equal.
 Ohio recognizes the Person in Charge Certification in Food Protection, which is required for restaurants, food trucks, and other licensed food establishments.
 While this certification covers some material that may not apply to you as a cottage food operator, it still teaches fundamental food safety principles—helping you prevent contamination, handle food safely, and protect your customers.